Willcox-Research-Group/rom-operator-inference-Python3/docs/source/api/operators_new.md

 $$

 where each $\Ophat_{\ell}:\RR^{r}\times\RR^{m}\to\RR^{r}$ is a vector-valued function that is polynomial with respect to the reduced state $\qhat\in\RR^{n}$ and the input $\u\in\RR^{m}$.
-Such functions can be represented by a matrix-vector product
+Such functions, which we call *operators*, can be represented by a matrix-vector product

 $$
 \begin{align*}